corsairmarks/silicoid_portraits_revisited/mod/README.md

     * Update Pop strata (categories) with updates from base game - adding Budding and Phototropic/Radiotropic
     * Update with code improvements from the base game, including changes to Pop strata
 * 2.0.1 Ensure shipset/cityset has correct name, again
+* 2.0.2 Verify compatibility with Stellaris 3.1.2 - no code changes

 ## Source Code